RouteKG: A knowledge graph-based framework for route prediction on road networks: Experiments

-Similarly, the route-level recall R@K is defined as
+Similarly, the route-level recall R@K is defined as $R@K=\frac{1}{|\mathcal{X}|}\sum_{i=1}^{|\mathcal{X}|}\max_{k=1}^{K}\left[\mathbb{I}(\sum_{j=\Gamma+1}^{\Gamma+\Gamma^\prime}\mathbb{I}(\widehat{e_{i, k}^j}=e_i^j), \Gamma^\prime)\right].$

-We also compute the route-level MRR of the top-$k$ predictions, M@K, as follows:
+We also compute the route-level MRR of the top-$k$ predictions, M@K, as follows: $M@K=\frac{1}{|\mathcal{X}|}\sum_{i=1}^{|\mathcal{X}|}\sum_{k=1}^{K}\frac{1}{k}\left[\mathbb{I}(\sum_{j=\Gamma+1}^{\Gamma+\Gamma^\prime}\mathbb{I}(\widehat{e_{i, k}^j}=e_i^j), \Gamma^\prime )\right].$

-The experiments are conducted on an Ubuntu server leveraging the Python 3.6 environment.
+The experiments are conducted on a Ubuntu server with the Python 3.6 environment.
 The deep learning computations are performed using the PyTorch framework.
 The server's hardware specifications include an Intel(R) Xeon(R) Platinum 8375C CPU with a clock speed of 2.90GHz, coupled with 8 NVIDIA GeForce RTX 3090 GPUs, each featuring 24GB of memory.
-To ensure the robustness and generalizability of our model, hyperparameters are tuned based on the performance of the validation set.
-The fine-tuning of these hyperparameters is crucial for balancing the bias-variance trade-off and optimizing the model's performance.
-All hyperparameters are listed in \ref{apx:hyperparams}.
+To ensure the robustness and generalizability of our model, hyperparameters are tuned based on the performance of the validation set, which is crucial for balancing the bias-variance trade-off and optimizing the model's performance.
+All hyperparameter settings are detailed in Appendix~\ref{apx:hyperparams}.